JetBrains/guide/site/java/tips/turn-on-preview-features/index.md

 video: "https://youtu.be/Svr-rcfJSyM"
 ---

-If you want to use preview features in the latest versions of Java in IntelliJ IDEA, you need to set the language level to "Preview".
+If you want to use preview features in the latest versions of Java in IntelliJ IDEA, you need to set the language level to _Preview_.

 Go to Project Structure, <kbd>⌘;</kbd> (macOS) / <kbd>Ctrl+Alt+Shift+S</kbd> (Windows/Linux), make sure you have the correct JDK selected, and pick the "Preview" option from the Language Level dropdown.